-This the home page for Prof. Ron McClamrock’s Philosophy 111, The Mind and the World, Spring 2013.
+This the home page for Prof. Ron McClamrock’s Philosophy 111, The Mind and the World, to be taught in the Fall semester of 2014.

 Here’s a brief course description: